dudymas/cloud-nix/geodesix/README.md

 I don't like having too much magic in how my shells launch.
 It's up to you to alias the command or create a wrapper function/script.

+# Customizing

+Most [geodesix env vars](profile.d/00_geodesix.sh) can be overridden and you'll want to observe any defaults that don't make sense in your environment.

 # TODO:
 - Describe how to overlay your own profile and scripts.
 - Describe how to overlay custom app versions and builds.